Thompson-Ray House

 Thompson-Ray House is a historic home located at Gas City, Indiana.
 It was built between 1902 and 1906, and is a 2 1/2-story, Late Victorian Free Classic style brick and stone dwelling.
 It has a cruciform plan and gable roof.
 It features porches with multiple classical columns and a porte cochere.

 It was listed on the National Register of Historic Places in 2009.

-It currently houses LEAD Inc., the Gas City Chamber of Commerce, and the Grant County Convention and Visitor's Bureau.
+It currently is owned by Leadership Education and Development (LEAD) Inc., and houses an office for Greater Grant County Chamber of Commerce.